-- Member States shall establish adequate and effective out-of-court complaint and redress procedures or take equivalent measures for the settlement of disputes arising under this Regulation between payees and their payment service providers.
+- Member States shall establish adequate and effective out-of-court complaint and redress procedures or take equivalent measures with the same object or effect for the settlement of disputes arising under this Regulation between payees and their payment service providers.
 For those purposes, Member States shall designate existing bodies, where appropriate, or establish new bodies. - 2.
 Member States shall notify the Commission of those bodies by two years after the entry into force of this Regulation.
 They shall notify the Commission without delay any subsequent change concerning those bodies.